Geometric Rates of Convergence for Kernel-based Sampling Algorithms: Convergence Results

 \emph{Proof Outline.} The central idea of the proof is to track and bound the selection of a sample at each iteration, compared to the ideal selection $\sfS^\star_r$ that could have provided the optimum solution.
 For this purpose, the properties of the selection subproblem~\eqref{eq:LMO} and the assumptions are used.
-The detailed proof is presented in the appendix.
+The detailed proof is presented in the Appendix~\ref{sec:appendixWKHLinearProof}.

-\emph{Discussion:} Theorem~\ref{thm:WKHLinear} provides a linear convergence rate for \wkh~ under the sufficient conditions specified in Assumptions 1 through 3.~\cite{Bach2012Herding} also provided a linear rate for finite dimensional kernels by drawing on the equivalence of the herding algorithm to the Frank-Wolfe algorithm.
-Their rate is $O(\exp{(-b^2T/R^2)})$, where $b$ is the distance of the optimum from the boundary of the marginal polytope and $R$ is the width of the marginal polytope.
-Our result is independent of these constants; and by Proposition~\ref{prop:realizability}, is better than their rates, as long as $\frac{R}{b} > \sqrt{2}$ for finite dimensional kernels.
-Since $b$ can be arbitrarily close to $0$, our results are much stronger and more general in the sense that they are independent of where the optimum lies.
-Furthermore, our results will hold for infinite dimensional kernels, as long as the above mentioned sufficient conditions are satisfied.
+Theorem~\ref{THM:WKHLINEAR} provides a linear convergence rate for \wkh~ under the conditions specified in Assumptions 1 through 3.
+Recall that~\citet{Bach2012Herding} also provided a linear rate for finite dimensional kernels by drawing on the equivalence of the herding algorithm to the Frank--Wolfe algorithm.
+Their rate is $\bigO(\exp{(-b^2m/R^2)})$, where $b$ is the distance of the optimum from the boundary of the marginal polytope and $R$ is the width of the marginal polytope.
+Our result is independent of these constants.
+As long as Assumption~\ref{assump:realizability} is satisfied, our work shows that exponential convergence is guaranteed.
+To the best of our knowledge, such a sufficient condition for these harder cases has not been previously been established.